olm3ca/Galaxy-Chromebook/README.md

 ## Step 3: Install Manjaro, Fedora or Windows 10/11
 Burn ISO, boot and configure.
 For Windows, you will need a driver utility beyond what Windows Update can find on its own.
 Driver Booster is one option, or try [Snappy](https://www.snappy-driver-installer.org/)
- - A note for Manjaro / Fedora Linux users (thanks @sos-michael for the tips!):
+ - A few notes for Linux users.
+In order for sound to work, we need `sof-firmware`.
+You must be on a distro with a kernel 5.10 and up.
+Fedora works out of the box, Manjaro does as well (as long as you install sof-firmware).
- - MrChromebox's firmware v4.13 defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
-Passing the kernel parameter  `mem_sleep_default=deep` will ensure sleep works correctly.
+ - Sleep: MrChromebox's firmware v4.13 defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
+Passing the kernel parameter  `mem_sleep_default=deep` will ensure sleep works correctly.  (thanks to @sos-michael)
  - In Fedora, you may need to blacklist `elants_i2c`.
 It was hanging sleep for some users.
 Do this in terminal: `echo "blacklist elants_i2c" | sudo tee /etc/modprobe.d/blacklist.conf`
  - For touchscreen to work, @CabbageSong found a great solution - use the same procedure as the previous tip: "Add blacklist atmel_mxt_ts to /etc/modprobe.d/blacklist.conf and it works after reboot."
 It appears the atmel touchscreen driver hijacks the Elan touchscreen of this machine.